Skip to content Skip to sidebar Skip to footer

 picture is from: wood preservation

-The hardwood traits could be seen on the wood cell structure which is reflected in the pattern of grain and pores of the wood.
+The hardwood traits could be seen on the wood cell structure, which is reflected in the pattern of grain and pores of the wood.
 The hardwood grows in diameter with the formation of new cells in the cambium as the initial of the wood formation.
-The cambium grows to become sapwood and finally become the heartwood as the final form.
-The wood formation growth has annually cycle that depends on the tree species and climatic conditions.
+The cambium grows to become sapwood and finally becomes the heartwood as the final form.
+The wood formation growth has an annual cycle that depends on the tree species and climatic conditions.
 The cycle of the seasons of the year will be reflected in the annual cycle of trees reflected in the pattern of grains and pores.

 hardwood cambium structure